osm2pgsql-dev/osm2pgsql-website/_manual/10-advanced-topics.md

 MByte).
 Make sure you leave enough RAM for PostgreSQL and osm2pgsql as mentioned above.
 If the system starts swapping or you are getting out-of-memory errors, reduce the cache size or consider using a flatnode file.

+When you are running out of memory you'll sometimes get a `bad_alloc` error message.
+But more often osm2pgsql will simply crash without any useful message.
+This is, unfortunately, something we can not do much about.
+The operating system is not telling us that there is no memory available, it simply ends the program.
+This is due to something called "overcommit": The operating system will allow the program to allocate more memory than there is actually available because it is unlikely that all programs will actually need this memory and at the same time.
+Unfortunately when programs do, there isn't anything that can be done except crash the program.
+Memory intensive programs like osm2pgsql tend to run into these problems and it is difficult to predict what will happen with any given set of options and input files.
+It might run fine one day and crash on another when the input is only slightly different.

+Note also that memory usage numbers reported by osm2pgsql itself or tools such as `ps` and `top` are often confusing and difficult to interpret.
+If it looks like you are running out of memory, try a smaller extract, or, if you can, use more memory, before reporting a problem.

 ### Parallel Processing